Supernova Shocks Cannot Explain the Inflated State of Hypervelocity Runaways from White Dwarf Binaries

 The final \textsc{Arepo} profile of the remnant contains composition information and spherically averaged 1-D temperature-density pairs for different shells of the star.
 This profile differs from the initial profile of the donor due to the presence of heavy elements generated during the supernova explosion.
 The final composition profiles of the main elements with mass fractions $\max(X_n) > 10^{-4}$ within the donor and the remnant are shown as a comparison in Figure \ref{fig:compo}.

 Notably, there is a tail of helium from the envelope that is mixed deeply into the core of the surviving white dwarf.
 Figure~\ref{fig:hemix} shows slices through the midplane of the donor white dwarf at the beginning of the binary simulation and just before the accreting white dwarf explodes in a supernova.
 The mixing of helium into its core is driven by shear on the surface.
-However, the refinement and derefinement in the \textsc{Arepo} moving mesh in this simulation during inspiral approaching mass transfer significantly enhances this shear mixing in an unphysical manner.
+However, the refinement and derefinement in the \textsc{Arepo} moving mesh in this simulation during inspiral approaching mass transfer significantly enhances this shear mixing in an nonphysical manner.
+We checked this by changing the refinement of the donor surface separately (without re-running the entire simulation) and found the mixing to be negligible.
+Experimenting with the addition of resolution, we found the mixing to essentially completely disappear.
+While we can't entirely exclude the possibility that some shear mixing could occur over much longer timescales than the dynamical \textsc{Arepo} simulation, these experiments confirm that the mixing seen in Figure~\ref{fig:hemix} is a numerical artefact.
 Since we believe in particular the deep mixing is mostly artificial, we will evolve models of the surviving white dwarf where we remove this helium tail from the core by replacing any $^4$He with $^{12}$C in the inner 99\% of the star by mass coordinate.
 The evolution of the original \textsc{Arepo} composition is provided in Appendix \ref{B.Arepo}.